Ridesharing company: History

-Legal cases by taxi companies and taxi drivers

-No lawsuit against Uber in which the plaintiffs were taxi companies has ended with a judgment in favor of the taxis.
-The only case that proceeded to trial, Anoush Cab, Inc. v.
-Uber Technologies, Inc., No. 19-2001 (1st Cir.
-2021), which alleged that Uber caused asset devaluation by competing unfairly, resulted in a full verdict for Uber.

-Flywheel, the largest operator of taxis in San Francisco, sued Uber in 2016, alleging antitrust violations and predatory pricing.
-In 2021, a federal judge threw out the bulk of the case and Uber settled the remainder of the case by integrating Flywheel taxis into its mobile app.

-In 2019, 8,000 taxi drivers, represented by law firm Maurice Blackburn, filed a class action lawsuit against Uber in Australia alleging illegal taxi operations, loss of income and loss of value of taxi and/or hire car licences.
-Uber agreed to settle the case by paying AU$271.8 million.

-Legal cases by drivers
+Starting in 2020, ridesharing services were also provided by robotaxis.

+Freenow covered 150 European cities when it was acquired by Lyft in 2025.
+Other ride-hailing apps include Cabify in Spain and South America, Go in Japan, and Grab in southeast Asia.

 Driver classification under employment law

 Unless otherwise required by law, ridesharing companies have classified drivers as independent contractors and not employees under employment law, arguing that they receive flextime not generally received by employees.
 This classification has been challenged legally since it affects taxation, minimum wage requirements, working time, paid time off, employee benefits, unemployment benefits, and overtime benefits.

-Jurisdictions in which drivers must receive the classification of "employees" include the United Kingdom (after the case of Aslam v Uber BV which was decided by the Supreme Court of the United Kingdom), Switzerland, New Jersey, and the Netherlands.
+Jurisdictions in which drivers must receive the classification of "employees" include the United Kingdom (after the case of Aslam v Uber BV which was decided by the Supreme Court of the United Kingdom), New Zealand, Switzerland, New Jersey, and the Netherlands.
 California Assembly Bill 5 (2019) was passed to force drivers to be classified as employees in California, although ridesharing companies received an exemption by 2020 California Proposition 22, a ballot initiative.
 Ridesharing companies spent tens of millions of dollars on the campaign.
+In 2025, California Governor Gavin Newsom signed AB 1340 into law, which gave rideshare drivers the right to collectively bargain with rideshare companies despite their classification as independent contractors rather than employees.

 In some jurisdictions, laws were passed to guarantee drivers a minimum wage before and after expenses as well as paid time off and insurance benefits.
-Uber has paid to settle accusations of having misled drivers about potential earnings and shortchanging drivers.

-Price fixing allegations

-In the United States, drivers do not have any control over the fares they charge.
-A lawsuit filed in California, Gill et al. v.
-Uber Technologies, Inc. et al., alleged that this is a violation of the Sherman Antitrust Act of 1890.
-The lawsuit was denied class action status; a judge forced each plaintiff to go to arbitration individually.
-The case was dropped in March 2024.
+Impact